TobiasSpilker/Shape_AI/Informative/INFORMATION.md

 https://www.youtube.com/watch?v=USjZcfj8yxE                                                               (how to use Git)

-https://www.youtube.com/watch?v=w8yWXqWQYmU&t=131s                                                        (almost one on one example on how to implement)
+https://www.youtube.com/watch?v=w8yWXqWQYmU&t=131s                                                        (almost one on one example on how to implement a NN)

 -----------------------------------------------------------------------------------------------------------------------------------------